Enemby/No-Mans-Asteroids/README.md

 	whether you can use these assets and code in your project, please refer to these (vague) guidelines.

 	1. You can use any of my assets without restrictions, commercial or otherwise.
-In other words, any use of these files is generally fine by me.
+In other words, any use of my files is generally fine by me.
 If you're unsure, shoot me an email or tweet, and I'll let you know.

+	Anything in "3rd party assets" wasn't made by me, and you'll need permission from them to use it.
+It's organized with credits.